Cornfield Flowers project

-The Project has recognised that isolated action alone is not enough and to have any guarantee of success means that the wider population must fight to save these species too.
+The Project recognised that isolated action alone is not enough and to have any guarantee of success means that the wider population must fight to save these species too.

 School visits to the field at Ryedale Folk Museum have proved very popular and enable children to learn about traditional farming methods.
-Special events and annual harvest days are held and talks are given to local organisations.
+Special events and annual harvest days were held and talks are given to local organisations.

 Media coverage has included farming journals, local radio, local and national television and printed news media.
-The project had stands at agricultural shows, biodiversity fairs and conferences.
-A high quality photographic exhibition was recently produced and displayed at Kew's Millennium Seedbank (see below) and a book about the project published, A Harvest of Colour, written by Ian Carstairs.
+The Project had stands at agricultural shows, biodiversity fairs and conferences.
+A high quality photographic exhibition was produced and displayed at Kew's Millennium Seedbank (see below) and a book about the project published, A Harvest of Colour, written by Ian Carstairs.

 And the future?